canjs/canjs/docs/can-guides/experiment/crud-beginner/crud-beginner.md

 ## Rendering a list of items

-Now that we’ve learned how to fetch data from an API, let’s render the data in our component!
+Now that we’ve learned how to fetch data from an API, let’s render the data in our custom element!

 @sourceref ./5.js
 @highlight 13-21,only